yiruyang2025/yiruyang2025.github.io/_projects/1_project.md

 <br>

-# Knowledge Distillation - ASR
+# Post-Training Optimization - In Latent Space

 | **Component / Technique**           | **Description**                                                                                 | **Implementation in Your Training**                                                                |
 | ----------------------------------- | ----------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------- |